quiaro/trending-agent/README.md

 2. Click "Show me trending information"
 3. View the real-time streaming response in the content section

+## Troubleshooting

+### Common Issues

+- **OpenAI API Key Error**: If you see an error about the OpenAI API key, make sure:

+  - You have created a `.env` file in the backend directory
+  - The file contains `OPENAI_API_KEY=sk-your-actual-api-key-here` with your real API key
+  - There are no spaces around the equals sign
+  - The API key is valid and has not expired

 ## Implementation Details

 - The backend implements a LangGraph workflow with multiple tools for fetching trending information